raqibzzz/ai-music-discovery/README.md

 # AI Music Discovery

-An AI-powered music discovery application that uses AI to help users discover new music based on their preferences.
+An AI-powered music discovery application that uses GPT-4o to help users discover new music based on their preferences.
 This application integrates with Spotify to provide personalized music recommendations through natural language conversations.

 ![Music Discovery App](https://placeholder-for-screenshot.png)

 ## Features

-- AI-powered music assistant for natural language conversations about music
+- AI-powered music assistant using OpenAI's GPT-4o for sophisticated natural language conversations about music
-- Personalized music recommendations based on your queries and preferences
+- In-depth music analysis and personalized recommendations based on your taste profile
+- Detailed explanations of why certain tracks are recommended to help you discover new music
 - Spotify integration for searching and playing tracks
 - Recently played tracks history
 - Player controls with playback functionality